chenyichen0420/CBCOJ/README.md

 `rc.txt` stores the latest submission id.

-More detailed info can be found in the release statement.
+More detailed information can be found in the release statement.

 #### Frontend